DevExpress-Examples/AspNetCore.Reporting.BestPractices/AspNetCore.Reporting.BestPractices/readme.md

 An antiforgery token is generate when the client-side reporting application is rendered on a view.
 The token is saved on the client and the client application passes it to the server with every request for verification.

+For more information on how to use antiforgery tokens in ASP.NET, refer to the following topic in Microsoft documentation: [Prevent Cross-Site Request Forgery (XSRF/CSRF) attacks in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/security/anti-request-forgery).

 Generate an antiforgery token in a view and attach it to every request:

 ```cs
 @inject Microsoft.AspNetCore.Antiforgery.IAntiforgery Xsrf